 It’s hard to overstate the range of major changes made to the 1961 Corvair, which resulted in the 1960 model being somewhat of an orphan, parts-wise.
 These changes, including a substantially revised engine that now had 145 C.I.
 (140 formerly), new front end sheet metal that created a convex face from the previously concave one, new rear axle ratios, and many others.

 But perhaps the biggest one, along with the larger engine, was a new heating system (still optional, but at lower cost).
-It now utilized the heat from the exhausts in that area behind the rear seat, and even tapped cold air from the fan housing so that hot and cold air could be blended for the right temperature.
+It now utilized the heated air blown over the exhausts in that area behind the rear seat, and even tapped cold air from the fan housing so that hot and cold air could be blended for the right temperature.
 And there was a three speed fan to help keep that warm air moving to the front of the car, including the defroster outlets.
 A pretty major new re-work, for a one year-old car.

 The price to pay for the cheaper heater was the loss of that rear storage well.
 The optional fold-down seat was still available, but there was now mostly a shallow well above the heater.
 My ’63 Monza 4 door had the fold down rear seat, and I did use it for my longer trips, as it made a nice flat loading surface, but I had remembered seeing that deep well on some 1960 Corvairs, and always wondered what happened to it.
 Now I know!